My Dog Is Scared of Other Dogs on Walks

 I explained to Mary that Duncan was just reacting to his surroundings like a dog that is afraid and nervous WOULD react.

 I told Mary: so much of your dog’s success with anything, especially being scared of other dogs, is to a large extent, dependent on you and what you do!

 YOU, Mary, are the person on the other end of the leash.

-When Mary did these 3 tips, her confidence grew, her control of Duncan AND her surroundings increased and Duncan will felt and sensed it.
+When Mary made these simple changes, her confidence grew, her control of Duncan AND her surroundings increased and Duncan will felt and sensed it.

 They now are both comfortable and confident on their walks.
 She learned to NEVER underestimate her dog’s ability to learn, change and adapt to his surroundings with her help.

 - Gave her a new level of CONFIDENCE – NO HARSH CORRECTIONS NEEDED!

 - Teach your dog: “YOU have his back” —– HUGE

 - Learn how easy it is to use these tips and be in control.

 None of these involved harsh corrections or picking up your dog.